joeliang0520/nl_pddl_planner/README.md

 ```
 Results should be genrated in `pddl_planner/tests/results/{$dataset_name$_$max_depth$}` folder
- - `--max_depth` can be used to adjust the maximum depth of the regressed plan
+ - `max_depth` variable in script can be used to adjust the maximum depth of the regressed plan
 ## Directory Structure

 ```